 Regardless of how you are intending to prepare your artichoke, you need to trim it first.
 Remove any of the tough outer leaves or the ones that are showing some brown color.
 You’ll find that process is easier if you use a knife with a serrated (wavy) blade over a regular one.

-Next, cut off about one inch at the top of the artichoke.
+Next, cut off about one inch at the top.
 You also may want to pull out your kitchen shearers to smooth out any thorny edges on the leaves as well as the brown end of the artichoke’s stem.

-You can bake, steam, stuff, or grill your artichokes.
-I just take out steamer basket and place the artichokes in about two inches of water with some lemon juice in my covered large pot.
+You can bake, steam, stuff, or grill them.
+I just take out steamer basket and place the them in about two inches of water with some lemon juice in my covered large pot.
 I cook this on the stove top for about 25-30 minutes.
 Usually, I just serve them with some melted butter or a hollandaise sauce.

-After the artichoke is cooked, remove the leaves starting from the bottom and work toward the center.
+After it is cooked, remove the leaves starting from the bottom and work toward the center.

-To select the best artichokes, you should look for ones that have some weight to them with closed leaves.
+To select the best ones, you should look for ones that have some weight to them with closed leaves.
 These are signs that indicate freshness.